Chairman Mark Macarro's temper is legendary on the Pechanga Reservation. Here's an example that belies his calm exterior.

 MONDAY, FEBRUARY 24, 2003

-Members of the Pechanga Band of Luiseno Indians of California were meeting on Sunday to consider tribal enrollment criteria as part of an ongoing controversy over attempts to trim 400, whom some say can't show Pechanga lineage, from the tribal rolls.
+Members of the Pechanga Band of Luiseno Indians of California were meeting on Sunday to consider tribal enrollment criteria as part of an ongoing controversy over attempts to trim 400, whom some say can't show Pechanga lineage, but the proof belies that claim, from the tribal rolls.

 Chairman Mark Macarro told The Riverside Press-Enterprise in a statement that the matter was a private matter.
 "What goes on internally at Pechanga is of no business to the white man, enrollment included," the paper quoted him as saying.